-First note that in the line finders used in all but the smallest offices, 200 lines are served by a line finder group.
+In the line finders used in all but the smallest offices, 200 lines are served by a line finder group.
 The line finder has only 100 positions, but each position can access either of two lines, one said to be on the "lower bank" and the other said to be on the "upper bank."
 We will see more details of that shortly.